 Please note that although this is a competition focusing on autonomy the tasks are designed for both autonomous and piloted drones (or a combination).

 The official competition language is English.

-Any questions or concerns regarding the contents of this document can be directed to the TAC Challenge organizers.
+Any questions concerning the contents of this document of other competition details can be directed to TAC Challenge via the TAC Challenge Community Forum: